Du Deyin

 Du Deyin (杜德印 (Dù Déyìn); born July 1951, in Beijing) is a politician of the People's Republic of China.

 He joined the Chinese Communist Party (CCP) in 1974.

-He was the Secretary of the CCP Yanqing County Committee and became the Chairman of the Beijing People's Congress Standing Committee in 2007.
+He was the Secretary of the CCP Yanqing County Committee and became the Chairman of the Beijing Municipal People's Congress Standing Committee in 2007.

 Du was an alternate member of the 16th CCP Central Committee.